onuralpszr/onuralpszr/README.md

 </p>

 <p align="left">
+Hello, I am Onuralp.
 I am a Python and OpenCV enthusiast.
 I am also using Kotlin heavily and keen interest in AR, AI, ML, DL system administration, and operating systems.
 I am a <a href="https://fedoraproject.org/wiki/User:onuralpszr">contributor and Mindshare Member and RPM Packager</a> at Fedora Project.
 I have been developing applications and service projects myself or with the FOSS community.
 In my professional life, I use Kotlin/Java with Google technologies such as ARCore and <a href="https://mediapipe.dev/">Mediapipe</a>.
 Of course, while I was coding in Kotlin and AR, I added TensorFlow to my arsenal for understanding the Mediapipe library and builds more AI based on apps/products.
 I am also trying to contribute what I can to FLOSS and OSS projects around GitHub/GitLab and other platforms to make everyone's and developers' lives better.
 </p>